shayonj/pg_easy_replicate/README.md

 `switchover` will wait until all tables in the group are replicating and the delta for lag is <200kb (by calculating the `pg_wal_lsn_diff` between `sent_lsn` and `write_lsn`) and then perform the switch.

 The switch is made by putting the user on the source database in `READ ONLY` mode, so that it is not accepting any more writes and waits for the flush lag to be `0`.
-It is up to user to kick of a rolling restart of your application containers or failover DNS (more on these below in strategies) after the switchover is complete, so that your application isn't sending any read/write requests to the old/source database.
+It’s up to the user to kick off a rolling restart of your application containers or failover DNS (more on these below in strategies) after the switchover is complete, so that your application isn't sending any read/write requests to the old/source database.

 ```bash
 $ pg_easy_replicate switchover  --group-name database-cluster-1